 MBRRACE-UK will not contact you directly and you will not be informed if your records are used by MBRRACE-UK.
 Your NHS records will not detail if any of your information has been requested by MBRRACE-UK.
 We will not try to obtain the consent of the individual mothers involved (other than in Northern Ireland where the law is different) simply because of the large numbers of individuals involved.
-We will be using information relating to all women giving birth across the UK, which in 2013 was nearly 800,000.
+We will be using information relating to all women giving birth across the UK, which is nearly 800,000 each year.
 We do not have the resources to obtain consent from every individual woman.

 For Northern Ireland we will not receive any identifiable information.
 This information will all be handled by the Northern Ireland Maternal and Child Health (NIMACH) office who will only pass anonymous information to MBRRACE-UK.
 Consent will be obtained by the NIMACH office to enable us to include information about mothers and babies with serious illness or complications who recover.